MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/get-started.md

 ## Run a Java template

-Let's put the basic Azure Developer CLI (`azd`) commands to the test and run one of our Node.js template applications.
+Let's put the basic Azure Developer CLI (`azd`) commands to the test and run one of our Java template applications.
 We'll use the [ToDo Application with a Java API and Azure Cosmos DB API for MongoDB](https://github.com/azure-samples/todo-java-mongo) for this guide.

 Upon completion, you'll get the code in your development environment and be able to run commands to build, deploy, and monitor the app in Azure.